philcockfield/testharness/README.md

   # Configure your app as you please
   # ...

-  # Register the TestHarness into your app.
+  # Turn on the TestHarness.
   require('testharness').configure app

   # Start